weilu/bitcoinjs-adventure/problems/unspent/problem.md

 ## Hints

-You will need to talk to a blockchain API for such information.
+Your program will need to talk to a blockchain API for such information.
 There are many out there:

 - [blockchain.info](https://blockchain.info/api/blockchain_api)
 - [blockr.io](http://btc.blockr.io/documentation/api)